aqibchou/Predictive-Load-Balancer/README.md

 Train/test split: 80/20 chronological.
 Shuffling was explicitly avoided to prevent data leakage - a time-series model must never be evaluated on data that precedes its training window.

-A critical issue discovered during development: initial models achieved near-perfect R² scores because lag features inadvertently included current traffic when predicting current traffic.
+A critical issue discovered during development: initial models achieved near-perfect R2 scores because lag features inadvertently included current traffic when predicting current traffic.
 The fix required shifting all lag features by one additional period so that predictions at time T only use data from T-1 and earlier.

 ---

 ## Observability

-Seven custom Prometheus metrics tracked in real time:
+Eight custom Prometheus metrics tracked in real time:

 | Metric | Type | Description |
 |--------|------|-------------|